-The holder of a membership or beneficiary of a medical trust scheme underwritten or administered by us or one of our affiliates or partners.
-Member also includes any dependant included in a Membership or entitled to claim on a membership.
+The holder of a Membership or beneficiary of a medical trust scheme underwritten or administered by us or one of our affiliates or partners.
+Member also includes any dependant included on a Membership or entitled to claim on a membership.